ctyeong/Riseholme-2021/README.md

 | **Avg.
 WxH**    | 63x66 | 75x81 | 59x61  | 71x75    | 60x60     |
 | **Std.
 WxH**    | 18x23 | 18x22 | 17x22  | 16x21    | 16x17     |

-Here is the basic statistics of the images included in Riseholme-2021.
-The high class imbalance between normal and anomalous samples (95.7% vs 4.3%) simulates the *rare* occurrence of anomalous observation in detection task.
+Here is the basic statistics of the images included in Riseholme-2021, where WxH denotes the width x height of image.
+The severe class imbalance between normal and anomalous samples (95.7% vs 4.3%) simulates the *rare* occurrence of anomalous observation in realistic detection tasks.

 # Random Splits